fluiddyn/transonic/.github/ISSUE_TEMPLATE/warning.md

 ---
-name: "Bug report"
+name: "Warning"
-about: Report a bug.
+about: Please, open issue in https://foss.heptapod.net and not on Github.

 ---